plotdb/block/README.md

  - `extendDom`: to extend dom or not.
  - `extends`: array of extended blocks. `extends[0]` is the direct parent class.

-To create a `block.instance` based on a `block.class`:
+To create an instance from a `block.class`:

-    instance = aBlockClass.create()
+    instance = aBlockClass.create();

-To generate block's internal object:

-    obj = new aBlockClass.factory(class, instance);

-Please note that `obj` (block's internal object) is not the `block.instance` object.
-See below for more information bout the definition of the internal object.
+While `block.class` is used to create instance of `block.instance`, JavaScript of a block will be executed when a block class is loaded, in order to prepare for upcoming instance creation.
+No instance context at this time since we only have the `block.class` object.

+To access `block.instance` context, block JavaScript should be implemented based on the factory interface described in the following section.
+This will be discussed in following section `JS context of block instance`.

 ### block.instance

 `block.instance` is an instance of block created from a `block.class`.
 It's responsible for maintaining block's state and DOM status.

-`block.instance` provides following APIs:

- - `constructor(opts)` with following options:
+#### constructor options

-   - `block`: block definition ( `block.class` ) for this instance.
+ - `block`: `block.class` for this instance.
+ - `name`, `ns`, `version`, `path`: as defined in the object identifier.
+ - `data`: custom data for this instance. usage and spec of this data is defined by the block file.

+#### APIs

- - `attach({root, data, before})`: attach DOM of this instance to a specific node ( `root` ).
+ - `attach({root, before, data})`: attach DOM and initialize this instance.
+   - block instance is attahed to `root` before `before` if `before` is provided.
+   - if a factory interface is exported by block JS, it will be used to create an internal context and be inited.
+     - see `Internal JS context of a block` below.
-   - return Promise, resolves a list of internal object based on inheriance hierarchy.
+   - return a Promise which resolves with a list of internal object based on inheriance hierarchy after inited.
-   - when run, a block `obj` is created via `block.class`'s factory method and stored in `@obj` member.
-     - note `obj` is the block's internal object described above, not the block instance object.
    - when root is omitted, attach block in headless mode ( for pure script )
    - attach DOM by `appendChild` when `before` is omitted, and by `insertBefore` otherwise.
  - `detach()`: detach DOM. return Promise.
- - `update(ops)`: update `datadom` based on provided ops ( array of operational transformation ).
  - `i18n(text)`: return translated text based on the current context.
  - `path(p)`: return url for the given path `p`
  - `dom()`: return DOM corresponding to this block.
 Create a new one if not yet created.
  - `run({node,type})`: execute `type` API provided by `block` implementation with `node` as root.
  - `transform(cfg)`: (re)transform DOM based on the given `cfg` option, which is:
    - string: name of the transform (e.g., `i18n`) to apply.
+ - `update(ops)`: (TBD) update `datadom` based on provided ops ( array of operational transformation ).

-and following private members:
+Additionally, following are the private members:

+ - `obj` - list of JS internal context objects created from the exported factory interface.
+   - see below for the detail of the internal context object.
- - `obj` - block's data and interface. it's a list containing all objects in the inheritant chain.
+   - it's a list of all objects from the inheritant chain.
+   - each item in this list contains block's data and interface.

-### Interface of the internal object
+### Internal JS Context of a block

-`block.instance` is just a generic object for managing block life cycle.
-Every block has another object, serves as the internal object that provides real dynamics of the block.
-This object is created along with `block.instance`, by default with only two members for its creator:

- - `\_class`: block class creating the below `\_instance`.
+While `block.instance` represents the block instance itself, block JavaScript is run in a different context to prevent intervention.
+The interface of this context is as below:

+ - `\_class`: the object of `block.class` for this block, filled automatically when creating this context.
- - `\_instance`: block instance creating this internal object.
+ - `\_instance`: the object of `block.instance` for this block, filled automatically when creating this context.

-It's interface is implemented by developers with the following spec:
+ - `pkg`: block information
+ - `init(opt)`: initialization function of this context.
+ - `destroy(opt)`: destroy function of this context.
+ - `interface()`: JS interface for block users to access.

+Except `\_class` and `\_instance`, functions in above interface should be implemented by block JavaScript and exported via `module.exports`:

+    module.exports = {
+      init: (opt) ->
+      interface: ->
+    };

+This interface is used in the factory constructor of `block.class` to create the internal JS Context:

+    context = new aBlockClass.factory(instance);

+which is the object stored in `obj` member of `block.instance` described in the `block.instance` section.

+The detail of the fields of interface is as below:

  - `pkg`: block information, described below. optional.
- - `init({root, context, parent, pubsub, data, t, i18n})`: initializing a block. optional.
+ - `init(opt)`: initializing a block. optional.
+   - return a Promise for asynchronous initialization.
+   - `opt` is an object with following fields:
      - `root`: root element
-   - `context`: dependencies in an object.
+     - `ctx`: dependencies in an object.
+     - `context`: deprecated, use `ctx` instead.
      - `parent`: object for the direct base block.
      - `pubsub`: for communication between block in extend chain. `pubsub` is an object with following methods:
         - `on(event, cb(parmas))`: handle event with `cb` callback, params from `fire`.
           - return value will be passed and resolved to the returned promise of `fire`.
         - `fire(event, params): fire `event`. return promise.
      - `data`: data passing to `create`. optional and up to user.
+     - `path(p)`: path transformer to convert `p` to a local string based on the identifier of this block.
      - `t(text)`: translation function based on local, base class and global i18n information. shorthand of `i18n.t`.
      - `i18n`: i18n related helpers including:
        - getLanguage()`: return current used language.
        - `t(text)`: as described above.
        - `addResourceBundles(res)`: dynamically adding i18n resources. sample `res`:

           { "zh-TW": {"string", "文字"}, "en-US": {"string": "string"} }

  - `destroy({root, context})`: destroying a block. optional.
  - `interface`: for accessing custom object. optional.
     - either a function returning interface object, or the interface object itself.
     - child block always overwrite parents' interface in an inheritance chain, if available
- - `mod`: module object reserved for developer.
+ - `mod`: reserved for block javascript. future implement update of `@plotdb/block` should not use it.
-   - while this interface may change in the future, `mod` is reserved for developer.
- - `exports(global)`: for sharing block as a JS library. return objects to export. optional
+ - `exports(global)`: (TBD) for sharing block as a JS library. return objects to export. optional
-   - (TBD) user can use a block as a library by adding it in the `dependencies` config, such as:
+   - user can use a block as a library by adding it in the `dependencies` config, such as:
      - [{name: "some-block", version: "some-vesion", path: "path-to-file"}, ...]

 All members are optional thus the minimal definition will be an empty object or even `undefined`: